Stable image reconstruction using total variation minimization: Introduction

-If we require that the measurement matrix is not only one-to-one on $s$-sparse vectors, but moreover an approximate \emph{isometry} on $s$-sparse vectors, then remarkably $(L_1)$ will still recover any $s$-sparse signal exactly.
-Cand\`es et.al. introduced the \textit{restricted isometry property} (RIP) and showed that this requirement on the measurement matrix $\mtx{\Phi}$ guarantees robust recovery of compressible signals via $(L_1)$~\cite{CT05:Decoding}.
+If we require that the measurement matrix is not only one-to-one on $s$-sparse vectors, but moreover an approximate \emph{isometry} on $s$-sparse vectors, then $(L_1)$ will not only recover $s$-sparse signals exactly, but also recover nearly sparse signals approximately.
+Cand\`es et.al. introduced the \textit{restricted isometry property} (RIP) in~\cite{CT05:Decoding} as a sufficient condition on the measurement matrix $\mtx{\Phi}$ for guaranteed robust recovery of compressible signals via $(L_1)$.

 \begin{definition} A matrix $\mtx{\Phi} \in \mathbb{C}^{m \times d}$ is said to have the restricted isometry property of order $s$ and level $\delta \in (0,1)$ if

 The smallest such $\delta$ for which this holds is denoted by $\delta_s$ and called the \emph{restricted isometry constant} for the matrix $\mtx{\Phi}$. \end{definition} When $\delta_{2s} < 1$, the RIP guarantees that no $2s$-sparse vectors reside in the null space of $\mtx{\Phi}$.
 When a matrix has a small restricted isometry constant, $\mtx{\Phi}$ acts as a near-isometry over the subset of $s$-sparse signals.